IdreesInc/Graduation-Cap/dev-journal.md

 # Dev Journal

+## October 2nd, 2021

+- Gave it some _more_ thought, and decided excluding the relay server is the easy and boring move.
+  - I thought making the script capable of going through images one by one and making everything configurable might be difficult, but it turned out to be way too easy!
+  - So the node.js relay control server is back on!
+It'll be a "stretch goal", after I complete the message display thing (which will be difficult because I basically have to design a font but whatever)

 ## September 29th, 2021

 - I've been giving it some thought, and I am starting to realize that maybe relying on the Raspberry Pi to be able to connect to wifi isn't such a great idea.